-senior researcher, SCOPE, Stanford School of Education
+Senior Researcher, SCOPE Stanford Ed School

 School climate is always a component of any research I do in schools.
-Even though I don't have any fancy tools for it and not necessarily even a framework for it, it's always an element; a background context that I assess on a much more intuitive level.
+It's always an element; a background context that I assess on a much more intuitive level.
 School climate has to do with the feel of a place.
+Since my background is in anthropology I have a much more ethnographical approach, which means that rather than coming from a specific frame of mind, I go in and notice what I actually see.
+Therefore what I say about school climate is basically based on what I go out and sense when I study schools.

-However, it is possible to articulate some components that are always involved: the teacher culture and how collaborative teachers are with each other.
+There are some components that are always involved with studying school climate.
+Teacher culture and how collaborative teachers are with each other is an essential component.
 This is not just formal ways of collaboration but much more importantly the informal ways in which teachers make time even though they're under pressure, as is always the case in American schools.
 Such collaborations, which are a huge element of school climate, lead to an environment where teachers feel safe to share their work with one another.
 They share not only what they're successful with but also what they're struggling with.

 Another major component of school climate is "how kids are" e.g. at free time.
 It's an essential way to look at what the culture of the school is: is it an inclusive place?
 Is it a competitive space?
 Is it a segregated place?
 And along with this comes school discipline policies - is it a restorative justice place or a punitive place?
-Are certain groups continually targeted, like for instance in the United States when there are African American kids in a school, you'll often see a row of boys in the office.
+Are certain groups continually targeted, like for instance in the United States when there are African American kids in a school, you'll often see a row of African American boys in the office.
 That is a very common practice here - they're being taken out of class because their behavior isn't seen as acceptable.